nodejs/node/doc/api/assert.md

 });
 ```

-Note that `error` cannot be a string.
+`error` cannot be a string.
 If a string is provided as the second
 argument, then `error` is assumed to be omitted and the string will be used for
 `message` instead.
 This can lead to easy-to-miss mistakes.
 Please read the
 example in [`assert.throws()`][] carefully if using a string as the second